 Be sure to indicate SUNY Delhi as the school you are interested in attending.

 Prefer a paper application?
 Download SUNY Admission Application (pdf)

-2. Pay the $50 non-refundable application fee or request a fee waiver*.
+2. Pay the $50 non-refundable application fee or for those students facing a significant financial hardship may request a fee waiver.

 3. Send all required documentation to:

 *Admission for transfer students is based primarily on academic performance in all college coursework completed and the applicability of the coursework toward meeting the requirements of their intended major of study at SUNY Delhi.